AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 load => app_read.so
 ```

-If using a SIP trunking provider, add these additional lines at the bottom of
-modules.conf, above the [global] stanza:
+If using a SIP trunking provider, add these additional lines at the bottom of `modules.conf`, above the `[global]` stanza:

 ```
 ;